|

 a target is truly validated only after proven effective in human trials.
 The definition of target validation is clearly evolving, can be seen as

-"slippery" and clearly means different things to different people.
+"slippery" and means different things to different people.

 target validation technologies: